SLT-World/slchat.py/README.md

 ```

 ## Events
-Events are registered using the `@client.event` decorator.
+Events are registered using the `@client.event` decorator, for example:
 ```py
 @client.event
 async def on_ready():